aemmadi/Kanna-Bot/README.md

 ## Setup

 It's pretty straight forward to use the bot.
+Invite the bot, and type `.help` to view all the available commands.

 Follow this link to invite the bot: